ljishen/MBWU-RocksDB/README.md

 #       {{ playbook_dir }}/roles/run/files/OPTIONS
 #   - ycsb_run_workloads:
 #       This is the paths of a list of the YCSB workload parameter files
 #       separated by comma.
+Each of them could be any of the YCSB core
+#       workload[a-f], or the absolute path of a user-defined workload
+#       parameter file.
 By default, it is the
 #       {{ playbook_dir }}/roles/run/templates/myworkload
 #
 # Options: